jenny07007/pkg-changelog/README.md

 ## Deployment

-Configured for Vercel with security headers.
+Deployed on [Render](https://render.com).
 Just connect your repo and deploy.

 ## License